jingboUnicom/test/content/collections/pages/about-us.md

       - content/headway-5QgIuuBxKwM-unsplash.jpg
   -
     title: Convenience
-    content: 'As our clients you get regular access to our bank of candidates and their profile, which makes an easy-to-fulfil selection experience.'
+    content: 'As our clients you get regular access to our pool of candidates and their profiles, which makes an easy-to-fulfil selection experience.'
     type: new_set
     enabled: true
     image_1: